moneykit/yodlee-api-client/docs/DocumentsApi.md

 Delete Document

 The delete document service allows the consumer to delete a document.
-The deleted <br>document will not be returned in the get documents API.
+The deleted document will not be returned in the get documents API.
 The HTTP response code is 204 (success without content).<br>Documents can be deleted only if the document related dataset attributes are subscribed.<br>

 ### Example
 ```python